 As we come into winter, you may not be getting the same amount of power out of your kit as you did in summer, so you might be considering expanding your solar power system, either by adding additional batteries or solar panels.
 There are a couple of things to consider before you do.

-How do I add more panels and batteries to a kit?
+Can I just add more panels and batteries?

 Can I just add more panels to a GridFree kit?